National Schools Press Conference

 The National Schools Press Conference (NSPC) is the highest competition for journalism for both private and public elementary and secondary schools in the Philippines as per Republic Act 7079, also known as the Campus Journalism Act of 1991.
-The press conference includes both students from the elementary and secondary level and is usually held on the month of February.
-The event usually lasts for 4 to 7 days.
+The press conference includes both students from the elementary and secondary level and is usually held on the month of February (July in the post-pandemic until 2025).
+The event usually lasts for 3 to 5 days.

-The journalism contest starts with the Division Schools Press Conference (DSPC), where the top three to fifteen in each category, depending on the size of the certain schools division, qualifies for the Regional Schools Press Conference (RSPC), from which the top three will be chosen to represent their respective regions in the National Schools Press Conference (NSPC).
+The journalism contest begins with the Division School's Press Conference (DSPC), where the top three to fifteen in each category, depending on the size of the certain schools division, qualifies for the Regional School's Press Conference (RSPC), from which the top one will be chosen to represent their respective regions in the National School's Press Conference (NSPC).
+In larger divisions, the districts have the Area School's Press Conference (ASPC) before the DSPC.

 History

 In November 1931, the Public Secondary Schools Press Association (PSSPA) had its first convention in what was then Pasig, Rizal.
 The PSSPA was founded by a high school principal, Ricardo Castro, and had 17 original member schools.
 During this first convention, writing competitions for the different sections of a school paper were held.
 The tradition continued year after year, as the number of member-schools increased, with different parts of Luzon as venues.
 After World War II, the PSSPA was reorganized and 49 member-schools participated in the National Convention held in Manila, Philippines.

 By 1955, the PSSPA Convention had become the National Secondary Schools Press Conference.
 On January 10 and 11 of that year, 70 member-schools attended the conference in Bacolod.
 The individual competitions were open to all members, while the group competitions were held according to category.
 Group A for the group competitions was composed of those member-schools with populations of 1,500 and above, while Group B was composed of those member-schools with populations below 1,500.
 At that same conference, the National Secondary Schools Press Advisers Association was organized and it then passed a resolution calling for the authorization of staff members to handle school paper funds, subject to accounting.
 The resolution was subsequently approved by the Bureau of Public Schools.

 In 1957, a third group classification was added.
 Group A members were schools with over 3,000 population; Group B members had populations ranging from 1,500 to below 3,000; while Group C members had below 1,500 population.
 During this year, the conference was held for a longer time, enabling the delegates to take part in longer educational tours of the host locality.
 A year later, the group classifications were again reorganized, placing schools with over 2,000 population in Group A, those with 1,000 to 2,000 population in Group B, and those with less than 1,000 in Group C. During this year, a Public School Circular was passed authorizing the solicitations of advertisements for school papers, under certain conditions.